Biblical Parenting (Series)

 Effects on Children:

-Children raised by authoritarian parents often develop a strong sense of discipline and respect for authority but may also struggle with self-esteem and decision-making.
-They may become either overly submissive or rebellious, depending on their temperament.
-Social skills can be underdeveloped, as they may not feel comfortable expressing their thoughts and feelings openly.
+Children raised by authoritarian parents often develop a strong sense of discipline and respect for authority, but they may struggle with self-esteem, decision-making, and communication.
+Some become overly submissive, while others rebel against strict control.

 Biblical Response: